DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/getMarkup(widgetInstances).md

 Gets the SVG markup of specific UI components for their subsequent export.

 ##### return: String
-The widgets' SVG markup.
-Pass it to the [exportFromMarkup(markup, options)](/api-reference/50%20Common/utils/viz/exportFromMarkup(markup_options).md '/Documentation/ApiReference/Common/utils/viz/#exportFromMarkupmarkup_options') method to export the widgets.
+The UI components' SVG markup.
+Pass it to the [exportFromMarkup(markup, options)](/api-reference/50%20Common/utils/viz/exportFromMarkup(markup_options).md '/Documentation/ApiReference/Common/utils/viz/#exportFromMarkupmarkup_options') method to export the UI components.

 ##### param(widgetInstances): Array<DOMComponent>
 The UI component instances.